-There a bunch of other little pieces you can fiddle with on your profile, but I believe I’ve covered the most important ones.
+There a bunch of other little bits you can fiddle with on your profile, but I believe I’ve covered the most important ones.
 So, start with these, then you can easily tweak the other stuff and add more detail later on.

 I can say with confidence that if you get these bits right, your profile will already be better than 90% of LinkedIn profiles out there.
 And that's usually enough to get you noticed by the right people.

 Step 3: Create a connection strategy

 I have two methods to find ideal clients and contacts on LinkedIn.

 - Do a targeted search for people who need your services